-To ensure safety and compliance, the Program adheres to the National Emission Standards for Hazardous Air Pollutants (NESHAP) regulations under the Clean Air Act, as amended, 42 U.S.C. §7401.
+To ensure safety and compliance, the Subprogram adheres to the National Emission Standards for Hazardous Air Pollutants (NESHAP) regulations under the Clean Air Act, as amended, 42 U.S.C. §7401.
 These regulations specify work practices for asbestos that must be followed during demolitions and renovations of all structures, installations, and buildings.
-Compliance entails notifying the pertinent State agency before undertaking any demolition or renovations of buildings may contain a certain threshold amount of asbestos or asbestos-containing material.
-As a result, the Program must conduct an asbestos survey before initiating any repair, retrofit or demolition work.
+Compliance entails notifying the pertinent State agency before undertaking any demolition or renovations of buildings that may contain a certain threshold amount of asbestos or asbestos-containing material.
+As a result, the Subprogram must conduct an asbestos survey before initiating any repair, retrofit or demolition work.

 An asbestos survey is critical in identifying and describing asbestos-containing materials within a structure.
-The Program conducts comprehensive building asbestos surveys by inspecting the properties.
-All asbestos surveys for the Program are performed by EPA- or DRNA-certified Asbestos Inspectors.
-During the survey, a visual examination is conducted on all suspect asbestos-containing materials present in the building's interior, and samples are collected for laboratory analysis.
+The Subprogram conducts comprehensive building asbestos surveys by inspecting the properties.
+All asbestos surveys for the Subprogram are performed by EPA- or DRNA-certified Asbestos Inspectors.
+During the survey, a visual examination is conducted on the residential property and samples of homogeneous areas identified with suspect asbestos-containing materials are collected for analysis in an EPA-certified laboratory.21 Samples from homogeneous areas that result in detection levels at or above the regulatory threshold are considered asbestos-containing materials.
+Interim controls and abatement measures should take place for all identified friable asbestos-containing materials and abatement for non-friable asbestos-containing materials should take place if the area is expected to be disturbed.
 The objective of the asbestos survey is to determine the location and extent of asbestos-containing materials that may be disturbed during repair, retrofit or demolition activities.
-Samples of presumed asbestos-containing materials shall be processed or evaluated by accredited laboratories for testing of asbestos presence in materials.
-Asbestos content determination will be performed, as necessary, by utilizing Polarized Light Microscopy, Point Counting, and Transmission Electron Microscopy.
+Samples of presumed asbestoscontaining materials shall be processed or evaluated by accredited laboratories for testing of asbestos presence in materials.
+Asbestos content determination will be possible.

-&lt;sup>21 Throughout the survey process, every effort is made to collect the required samples in the least destructive manner possible.
+21 During the collection process, every effort is made to collect the necessary samples in the least destructive manner performed, as necessary, by utilizing Polarized Light Microscopy, Point Counting, and Transmission Electron Microscopy.

-CDBG-MIT Program Guidelines CEWRI-CI Subprogram August 11, 2023 (V.1) Page 28 / 51
+CDBG-MIT Program Guidelines CEWRI-CI Subprogram June 23, 2025 (V.3) Page 35 / 63